mcQA-suite/mcQA/README.md

 Answering multiple choice questions with Language Models.

-## News
+## News 📣
-This project is currently under development in order to migrate to `transformers=v2.4.1.`.
-Stay tuned.
+This project is currently under development in order to migrate to `transformers=v2.4.1`.
+Stay tuned !

 ## Installation